cogini/elixir-deploy-template/README.md

 See [the documentation for the role](https://galaxy.ansible.com/cogini/users/) for more details about options, e.g. defining user keys instead of relying on GitHub.

+Execute the playbook to set up the users:

 ```shell
 ansible-playbook -u root -v -l elixir-deploy-template playbooks/manage-users.yml -D
 ```